-- Speak to the child quietly and privately - Give the child your full attention - Listen and show empathy - Keep your body language open, relaxed, your tone unhurried and normal, your facial expression comforting and caring. - Stay calm, reassuring and non-judgemental - Build rapport and explore the child's emotional world.
+- Speak to the child quietly and privately - Give the child your full attention - Listen and show empathy - Keep your body language open, relaxed, your tone unhurried and normal, your facial expression comforting and caring. - · Stay calm, reassuring and non-judgemental - Build rapport and explore the child's emotional world.
 Ask about the child's feelings in general.
-Do you feel happy; jittery or restless; feel sad; feel afraid or scared; worry about things, etc. For younger children, a smiley chart to express their feelings can be used. - Ask about how the child feels about themselves.
-Are you a good child? - Enquire about their interaction with people around them, your friends, relatives, your body, the way others treat you, the way others touch you?
+Do you feel happy; jittery or restless; feel sad; feel afraid or scared; worry about things, etc. - Ask about how the child feels about themselves. - Enquire about their interaction with people around them, your friends, relatives, your body, the way others treat you, the way others touch you? - Ask leading questions about personal safety.
+Has anyone ever touched you in a way you didn't like?
+Has anyone-known person or strangers-ever touched you in a way that made you feel uncomfortable/shy/yucky/in private parts of the body? - Explain to the child that the person may have told you that it's alright, no need to tell anyone.
+But for your safety, it will be best to tell an adult you trust about it.
+You can tell me.

-- Ask leading questions about personal safety.
-Has anyone ever touched you in a way you did not like?
-Has anyone, known person or strangers, ever touched you in a way that made you feel uncomfortable/shy/ yucky in parts of the body we keep covered? - Explain to the child that sometimes people trouble children in this way.
-Yucky things are best let out.
-The person may tell you that it is alright, no need to tell anyone.
-However, for your safety, it will be best to tell an adult you trust about it.
-You can tell me. - If the child reports sexual abuse at the outset or later in the conversation, acknowledge the child for coming and telling you about it.
+- If the child reports sexual abuse at the outset or later in the conversation, acknowledge the child for coming and telling you about it.
 'Thank you for trusting me enough to tell me this.' - Believe the child and tell them you believe them.
-'I am sorry this happened to you/you had to face this.' - Acknowledge the child's feelings with, 'You might have felt trapped/helpless/ confused.' - Let the child do the talking - Take down the facts - Give direct answers to the child's questions - Tell the child that they are not responsible for the abuse, whatever the circumstances - Discuss a course of action with the child in words the child can understand-be realistic, but do not frighten the child - Tell the child who else you will need to tell.
+'I am sorry this happened to you/ you had to face this. - Acknowledge the child's feelings with, 'You might have felt trapped/helpless/ confused.' - Let the child do the talking - Take down the facts - Give direct answers to the child's questions - Tell the child that they are not responsible for the abuse, whatever the circumstances - Discuss a course of action with the child in words the child can understand - Tell the child who else you will need to tell.
 Do not promise confidentiality.
 The POCSO Act does not allow you to keep the disclosure confidential. - Tell the child it was not their fault.
 'It was that person's fault.
 It does not matter that you could not tell me earlier/when the abuse first started.
-You are not responsible for the abuse continuing.' - Tell the child that you will do whatever is necessary to make sure that the abuse stops. - Take steps to ensure that the abuser is restricted from meeting the child. - Seek further professional help if needed. - Take legal recourse as prescribed by the law. - The child's safety should always come first after they have reported about the sexual abuse.
-If someone within the family or home environment is named as the perpetrator (the person who has committed the abuse), the issue of protecting the child needs to be raised urgently with the concerned authority.
+You are not responsible for the abuse continuing. - Tell the child that you will do whatever is necessary to make sure that the abuse stops. - Take the steps to ensure that the abuser is restricted from meeting the child. - Seek further professional help if needed. - Take legal recourse as prescribed by the law. - The child's safety should always come first after they have reported about the sexual abuse.
+If someone within the family or home environment is named as the perpetrator, the issue of protecting the child needs to be raised urgently with the concerned authority.